erbon7/pcam_analysis/README.md

 Equivariant CNNs for Digital Pathology".
 [arXiv:1806.03962](http://arxiv.org/abs/1806.03962)**

-A citation of the original Camelyon16 dataset paper is appreciated as well:
+For the original Camelyon16 dataset paper, see:

 **[2] Ehteshami Bejnordi et al. Diagnostic Assessment of Deep Learning Algorithms for Detection of Lymph Node Metastases in Women With Breast Cancer.